 I looked around at the sagebrush, thinking we might be in the wrong place.
 "Where is it?"

 Laura gestured to the area north of the road.
 "All this was a town," she said, continuing to walk.

-Former American mining company, for much of the 20th century one of the largest mining companies in the world.
+The former American mining company was for much of the 20th century one of the largest mining companies in the world.

 History of Anaconda's Uranium Mine

 The Anaconda Gold and Silver Mining Company was started in 1880 by a group of California investors in Butte, Montana.
 In 1882, the mine hit a rich vein of copper; by 1895, they had changed the name to the Anaconda Copper Mining Company.
 They soon branched out into other metals, changing their name to Anaconda Company in 1955 to reflect the diversity of their products.

 The Jackpile-Paguate Mine, located about 10 miles north of Grants, NM, opened in 1953.
 It went on to become the world's largest open-pit uranium mine until its closure in 1982.

 "Anaconda made the first discovery of uranium in the U.S. at Laguna Pueblo, N.M., in 1951.
 Within 20 years, Anaconda's mine [had] become the largest uranium strip mine in the world, over five miles long and without any prospect for restoring the land to its original condition."